lljchem8/Linux-Server-Configuration/README.md

 chmod 644 .ssh/authorized_keys
 ```

-After completing all these steps, you can login with the new user you created
+After completing all these steps, you can login with the new user you created <br />
 `ssh grader@35.182.15.26 -i ~/.ssh/[privateKeyFilename]`
 then type the password `grader`